Ladder Operator Block-Encoding: Uniform State Preparation

 \section{Uniform State Preparation}

-In the interests of keeping the paper self-contained, in this section we present an algorithm for the preparation of the uniform superposition of $n$ logical basis states $\ket{l}$ for $0\leq l\leq n-1$.
+In the interests of keeping this paper self-contained, we present an algorithm for the preparation of the uniform superposition of $n$ logical basis states $\ket{l}$ for $0\leq l\leq n-1$.
 That is, we obtain a quantum circuit for the operator $S_n$:

 If $n=2^b$ it is well known that this can be accomplished by the application of $b$ Hadamard gates~\cite{nielsen2001quantum}:

 The superposition for $n\neq 2^b$ can also be prepared efficiently by the method of~\cite{kitaev1995quantum}.
 First, we take $b=\lceil \log_2 n\rceil$.
 Write $n=2^{b-1} +n_1$ and proceed recursively: